csc-training/summerschool/gpu-openmp/docs/02-OpenMP-offload-basics.md

 - Set of OpenMP constructs for heterogenous systems
     - **GPU**s, FPGAs, ...
-- Code regions are offloaded from a host CPU to be computed on an accelerator
+- Code regions are offloaded from the host CPU to be computed on an accelerator
-    - High level GPU programming
+    - high-level abstraction layer for GPU programming
 - In principle same code can be run on various systems
     - CPUs only
     - NVIDIA GPUs, AMD GPUs, Intel GPUs, ...